 Composite GEFRI Score

-Singapore reaches an advanced readiness tier (98th percentile worldwide).
+Singapore shows advanced readiness to meet the challenges and opportunities of education in a rapidly changing world (98th percentile worldwide).
 Most dimensions perform above global norms, and the system has clear capacity to scale future-oriented initiatives.
-Higher scores indicate a system that is better prepared to anticipate and shape the future of learning.

 - Global percentile